 Table of Contents

 First, we turn off the music and take off the earphones.
-Just in the beginning until we've developed some concentration.
+At least in the beginning until we've developed some concentration.
 We also slow down all of our movement.
-The purpose is to pay attention to what the body is doing and feeling.
+The purpose of both is to pay more attention to what the body is doing and feeling.
 It’s a kind of mindfulness meditation.
 Keep your mind on what you’re doing, and when the mind wanders, gently return your attention to your movement and sensations.
 It doesn't take long before your attention strengthens and wanders less.

 This attention to the body is also the best defense against injury.
 If it hurts or feels frustrating we back off and take it slower or try a variation.

-No longer are we throwing our limbs with harsh, rushed, and jerky movement.
+No longer are we throwing our limbs with harsh, rushed or jerky movements.
 Controlled movement is healthier for the joints, and it’s much more difficult because it reduces a type of movement called momentum where little or no muscle is involved.
-Pilates originally called his exercises ‘Contrology’ indicating the supreme importance of controlled mind and movement.
-And an additional benefit of controlled movement is the prevention of injury.
+Joseph Pilates originally called his exercises ‘Contrology’ indicating the supreme importance of controlled mind and movement.
+An additional benefit of controlled movement is the reduced risk of injury.

 Each exercise has a breathing pattern based upon the natural rhythm of the lungs which is to exhale on the exertion.
 Joseph Pilates always emphasized the importance of breathing.
 In fact, my teacher Mary Bowen who was taught by Pilates remembers him saying that there are only 2 things he required of every student, that they learn the exercises and learn to breathe.

 In the beginning stage of learning the form, the challenge is simply to remember to breath at all!
 Our breathing throughout the day and especially when we’re learning something, is often shallow.
-Joseph Pilates constantly emphasized frequent full breathing by imagining the lungs as bellows.
-He innately understood - decades before science confirmed - that a forced exhale increases your oxygen intake.
-Weight lifters use this technique as do high altitude mountain climbers.
-Breath oxygenates the blood which rejuvenates and energizes every cell in our body.
+This is why Joseph Pilates emphasized full breathing.
+For an new take on Pilates breathing click here.

 Breathing patterns are gradually introduced so as not to be overwhelming.
-Once you begin to feel comfortable with the form, breathing becomes relaxed, deep, and rhythmic.
+Once you begin to feel comfortable with the form, breathing becomes relaxed, deep and rhythmic.
 This is why you feel exhilarated rather than exhausted at the end of a Pilates routine.
 And with a firm core, breathing naturally shifts from the belly to the chest.
 This is not to say that belly breathing is bad.
 Not at all.
-It is simply that when the core is firm chest breathing is easier than belly breathing.
+It is simply that when the core is firm chest breathing or what many Pilates instructors refer to as 'lateral breathing' is easier than belly breathing.

-I want to mention several additional principles of Pilates based upon my study of this method for nearly 4 decades.
+Now let's look at several additional principles of Pilates based upon my study of this method for nearly 4 decades.
 The first one is perhaps the most important because Pilates himself said so!
 That’s right.
-Mary Bowen, my teacher and a student of Joseph and Clara Pilates, states that Joe once told her that the most important exercise principle is “the whole body”.
+Mary Bowen, my teacher and a student of Joe and Clara, states that Joe once told her that the most important exercise principle is “the whole body.”

-She explained that what he meant was that everything you are doing in Pilates is increasing your strength, flexibility, and awareness of the entire body.
+She explained that what he meant was that everything in Pilates increases strength, flexibility and awareness of the entire body.
 In other words, what the rest of the body is doing while you lift and lower your leg – your straight arms pressing into the mat, your “long neck” aligned with your spine, your breathing coordinated with your movement, and on and on - is equally important.

-Pilates mat exercise typically suggests 3-5 reps of each position except the first one, 'The 100'.
+Pilates mat exercise typically suggests 3-5 reps of each position except the first one, 'The 100.'
 But feel free to play!
 This is an excellent way to fight boredom and periodicity.
-Periodicity refers to the fact that your muscles get accustomed to whatever exercise you do on a regular basis, and thus you must create variety in your workout.
+Periodicity refers to the fact that your muscles get accustomed to whatever exercise you do on a regular basis, and thus to continue to get stronger you must create variety in your workout.

-You can do this in several ways: more reps, slower movement, changing the order of the exercises, or adding props such as bands, rings, balls, and weights to mention only a few.
-I believe Pilates actually recognized this relatively recent principle in exercise science, when he removing the metal rings from wine casks to create the first ‘magic circle’, a device often used in Pilates exercises to add more muscle resistance and challenge.
+You can do this in several ways such as more reps, slower movement, changing the order of the exercises or adding props such as bands, rings, balls and weights to mention a few.
+I believe Pilates actually recognized this relatively recent discovery in exercise science, when he removing the metal rings from wine casks to create the first ‘magic circle,’ a device often used in Pilates exercises to add more muscle resistance and challenge.

 More Than Exercise

 Proper alignment starts with the first beginner exercise when we introduce 2 simple techniques.
 First, we ask you to feel a ‘long neck’ by imaging that a rope is attached to the crown of your head (not the forehead) and someone is pulling you up by that rope like a puppet.
 The spine lengthens, the chin slightly dips, and you immediately feel like a soldier at attention!
-Though it often feels unnatural at first, this simple instruction actually connects your neck with the rst of your spine in a way we rarely allow.
-This is the natural and healthy alignment of your spine.
+Though it often feels unnatural at first, this simple instruction actually connects your neck with the rest of your spine in a way we rarely allow for a natural and healthy alignment of the spine.

 Next I ask you to find your natural stance.
-For most of us this means the feet are in a slight ‘V’.
-Maybe the heals touch.
+For most of us this means the feet are in a slight ‘V.’ Maybe the heals touch.
 For some the feet are parallel.
-Whatever feels natural for you which is going to be different for each person.
-We use these two alignment ‘principles’ in every exercise whether standing, sitting, or lying on our back or side.
+Whatever feels natural which is different for each person.
+We use these two alignment ‘principles’ in every exercise whether standing, sitting or lying on our back or side.
 This natural position of both the feet and spine soon becomes automatic.

 Alignment insures safe and healthy joint movement.
 We begin to discover that one side of our body is typically stronger or more flexible than the other, and with this discovery we begin to restore balance and equilibrium.

 Pilates developed mat exercises nearly a century ago!
 It has passed the test of time.
 All of these Pilates principles have been proven safe and sound.
 He was a true genius – the Einstein of the fitness world.
-This is why elite athletes – from hockey players to dancers, wrestlers to racecar drivers – now include Pilates in their conditioning program.
+This is why elite athletes – from hockey players to dancers, wrestlers to racecar drivers and equestrians to golfers now include Pilates in their conditioning program.